Department of Health and Human Services

 implicated by the audit findings were state-licensed "speech-language pathologists" under section 36-1940.01 of the Arizona Revised Statutes.
 During the audit, the State gave the OIG copies of some state-issued credentials (including "limited licenses" issued by the Arizona Department of Health Services), but it was the State's obligation to produce those materials in this proceeding if it wished to rely upon them.

 There being no allegation, much less evidence, that the questioned speech therapy services were provided "by" persons meeting the federal definition of a speech pathologist, those services are eligible for FFP only if they were provided "under the direction of" a speech pathologist meeting that definition.
 To prove that the services met that alternative condition, the State proffered letters written by LEA officials who averred that speech therapy delivered to students during the audit period was "monitored," "coordinated," "reviewed," supported, or "supervised" by a speech pathologist.
 See AZ Ex.
-8. All of the letters (with one exception) bear a date in September or October 2010,30 after the OIG issued its final report and several years after the questioned services were performed.
+8. All of the letters (with one exception) bear a date in September or October 2010,

 The LEAs' letters are insufficient.
 They contain only bare uncorroborated assertions of compliance with section 440.110(c).
 They give no details about the questioned services (such as when and to whom they were provided) and fail to identify the speech pathologists allegedly responsible for directing those services.
 The letters also fail to describe the role that the speech pathologists actually played in the students' care beyond using generalities such as "coordination" or "supervision."
 In addition, the letters do not indicate that the attesting officials based their statements on a review of treatment files, written program policies and procedures, or other records documenting how the billed speech therapy services were planned and delivered.
 And the officials do not seek to explain their organizations' apparent inability to produce such records.